barbiewang/proj-01/README.md

 *  The player can go up, go down,go left or go right.
 *  Everytime you try,if failure,the failure add one at the bottom left corner.And if success,the success add one.

+#  How to play the game
+   Please download the folder, use browser to open the index.html file, and you will see the game and play it.

 # Contribution
   This game is mainly from Udacity.